ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ### 9. **Metrics**
    - Criteria used to evaluate a model's performance.
 Examples include accuracy, precision, recall, F1-score for classification tasks, and mean squared error for regression tasks.

-### 10. **Hyperparameters**
-   - Configuration settings for the model that are defined before training, such as learning rate, number of trees in a random forest, or regularization strength.

----

 ## Summary of Supervised Machine Learning